 I can’t remember my password – how do I reset it?

-Here you can select “forgot password?” under the black “Sign In” button.
+To reset your password, visit our “forgot password” page and enter your e-mail.
 Check your email for a link to change your password and sign in from there.

 What will I find on my Tribe Home Community Platform?

 Tons!
 But just to keep it short, here are a few of the most useful features and things you’ll find in our app: